Cray-HPE/docs-csm/install/common-pre-install/hpcm_installation-cpi.md

    1. Generate SSH keys.

-       > **NOTE** The code block below assumes there is an RSA key without a passphrase.
+       > __NOTE:__ The code block below assumes there is an RSA key without a passphrase.
 This step can be customized to use a passphrase if desired.

        ```bash
        ssh-keygen -N "" -t rsa